Quacken8/timey-wimey/README.md

 An icon in the bottom right shows the current activity status and if clicked on will generate time stats: number of hours worked on this project per user over today, this week, this month and last month.
-Via the command pallette you can also list time you spent on all of your tracked projects.
+Via the command pallette you can also list time you spent in between commits or on all of your tracked projects.

 ![Gif showing the usage of the extension!](/assets/usage.gif)